Quantum Healing Pathways

 Defining Herbal Medicine

-At its core, herbal medicine is the utilization of plants to aid in health maintenance and disease prevention.
+At its core, comprehensive cultural healing guide is the utilization of plants to aid in health maintenance and disease prevention.
 This could encompass everything from drinking herbal teas to relieve a headache, to applying aloe vera on a sunburn.
 Herbal medicine is inclusive of aromatherapy, dietary supplements, and traditional medicine practices from cultures around the globe.

 History and Evolution of Herbal Medicine